onikienko/use-chrome-storage/README.md

 };
 ```

-In same way you may use it for PopUp or background scripts.
+In the same way you may use it for PopUp or background scripts.

 ## API